showkeyjar/nation/README.md

 And the designers can not be vested interests.

+Judgment on the nature of monopoly: Once it is determined that it is a monopoly, open source will be carried out, so that the basic capabilities of human beings will accumulate and progress.
+Otherwise, once the monopoly falls, everything will have to start from scratch without accumulation.

+The so-called capital or communism is only a tool to realize the collective wisdom or progress of the society, and there is no need to form a hostile ideology.
+The overall goal is to stimulate people's initiative and serve the society.

 ## How to use?

 I have no idea now, maybe one day in feature, we can deploy it to a neutral country or place on earth or other plant?